LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * Plot of the raw data of the sensor
 * Plot of the sensor's internal temperature sensor
-* Background noise level with reference to the initial baseline
+* Noise level with reference to the initial baseline
 * Histogram of the background noise level

 The table \ref{Sensor_noise_evaluation_results.csv} lists the measured values that are extracted from the measurement data of the sensors in figure \ref{Sensor_noise_evaluation_results_for_TLV493D_and_MMC5603NJ_with_N=2000_samples_and_no_averaging.png}.